 The Best Ways to Use Citi's ThankYou Transfer Partners

 Recently, Citi surprised many of its cardholders by offering the option to transfer their ThankYou reward points to eight different airlines.
 In fact, we detailed those programs and determined that you can now redeem your ThankYou points for award flights on a combined total of 84 different partner airlines!
+Note: Citi is a partner of Brad's Deals.

 Finding the best uses for ThankYou point transfers